Craig Mackail-Smith

 Craig Anthony Robert Mackail-Smith (born 25 February 1984) is a retired professional footballer who played as a striker.
+He is head of performance at Woking.

 He played in the English Football League for Brighton & Hove Albion, Luton Town, Peterborough United, Wycombe Wanderers, Notts County and Stevenage, and at senior international level for the Scotland national team.

 Club career

 St Albans City

 Born in Watford, Hertfordshire, Mackail-Smith began his career with the youth system at St Albans City in 1999.
 He made the step up to the first-team during the 2000–01 season, making his debut as a 68th-minute substitute in a 0–0 draw at home to Billericay Town on 10 March 2001.
 Mackail-Smith made his first starting appearance for the club in a 1–1 draw away to Gravesend & Northfleet in the Full Members Cup third round, resulting in a 4–3 defeat on penalties after a penalty shoot-out.
 He made six further starting appearances to complete the season with a total of ten appearances in all competitions.
 Mackail-Smith struggled to hold down a first-team place during the 2001–02 season, making just 13 appearances, of which only three were from the starting lineup.
 However, he scored his first senior goal in a 2–0 win away to Hertford Town in the Herts Senior Cup second round on 20 November 2001.
 In 2002–03, Mackail-Smith continued to find his first-team opportunities limited, making just five starting appearances from 22 matches in all competitions.
 He scored once in a 3–2 win away to Hampton & Richmond Borough on 26 April 2003.